qiskit-community/gem-suite/README.md

 ## Example

 In the GEM protocol, an atomic unit of the experiment is a plaquette, which is a collection of multiple qubits.
-For case of the conventional IBM Quantum processors with the heavy hexagonal lattice, a single plaquette contains 12 qubits and a single IBM Eagle processor has 18 plaquettes.
+For the case of IBM Quantum processors with heavy hexagonal lattices, a single plaquette contains 12 qubits and a single IBM Eagle processor has 18 plaquettes.
 This is an efficient compact representation of a quantum processor with a few hundred qubits.
 We anticipate very minor changes to this representation when scaling up to larger devices.